cloudify/sPDF/README.md

 # sPDF #

-sPDF ( pronunced _speedy-f_ ) is a Scala library that makes it super easy to create complex PDFs from plain old HTML, CSS and Javascript.
+sPDF ( pronounced _speedy-f_ ) is a Scala library that makes it super easy to create complex PDFs from plain old HTML, CSS and Javascript.

 On the backend it uses [wkhtmltopdf](http://github.com/antialize/wkhtmltopdf) which renders HTML using Webkit.